List of Apollo missions: Saturn V

-Prior to George Mueller's tenure as NASA's Associate Administrator for Manned Space Flight starting in 1963, it was assumed that 20 Saturn Vs, with at least 10 unmanned test flights, would be required to achieve a crewed Moon landing, using the conservative one-stage-at-a-time testing philosophy used for the Saturn I. But Mueller introduced the "all-up" testing philosophy of using three live stages plus the Apollo spacecraft on every test flight.
-This achieved development of the Saturn V with far fewer uncrewed tests, and facilitated achieving the Moon landing by the 1969 goal.
+Prior to George Mueller's tenure as NASA's Associate Administrator for Manned Space Flight starting in 1963, it was assumed that 20 Saturn Vs, with at least 10 unpiloted test flights, would be required to achieve a crewed Moon landing, using the conservative one-stage-at-a-time testing philosophy used for the Saturn I. But Mueller introduced the "all-up" testing philosophy of using three live stages plus the Apollo spacecraft on every test flight.
+This achieved development of the Saturn V with far fewer uncrewed tests, enabling a Moon landing by the 1969 goal.
 The size of the Saturn V production lot was reduced from 20 to 15 units.

 Three uncrewed test flights were planned to human-rate the super heavy-lift Saturn V which would take crewed Apollo flights to the Moon.
 Success of the first flight and qualified success of the second led to the decision to cancel the third uncrewed test.

 Alphabetical mission types

 The Apollo program required sequential testing of several major mission elements in the runup to a crewed lunar landing.
 An alphabetical list of major mission types was proposed by Owen Maynard in September 1967.
 Two "A-type" missions performed uncrewed tests of the CSM and the Saturn V, and one B-type mission performed an uncrewed test of the LM.
 The C-type mission, the first crewed flight of the CSM in Earth orbit, was performed by Apollo 7.

 The list was revised upon George Low's proposal to commit a mission to lunar orbit ahead of schedule, an idea influenced by the status of the CSM as a proven craft and production delays of the LM.
 Apollo 8 was reclassified from its original assignment as a D-type mission, a test of the complete CSM/LM spacecraft in Earth orbit, to a "C-prime" mission which would fly humans to the Moon.
 Once complete, it obviated the need for the E-type objective of a medium Earth orbital test.
 The D-type mission was instead performed by Apollo 9; the F-type mission, Apollo 10, flew the CSM/LM spacecraft to the Moon for final testing, without landing.
 The G-type mission, Apollo 11, performed the first lunar landing, the central goal of the program.

-The initial A-G list was expanded to include later mission types: H-type missions—Apollo 12, 13 (planned) and 14—would perform precision landings, and J-type missions—Apollo 15, 16 and 17—would perform thorough scientific investigation.
+The initial A–G list was expanded to include later mission types: H-type missions—Apollo 12, 13 (planned) and 14—would perform precision landings, and J-type missions—Apollo 15, 16 and 17—would perform thorough scientific investigation.
 The I-type objective, which called for extended lunar orbital surveillance of the Moon, was incorporated into the J-type missions.